 Hot water bottle – a stoneware "piggy" with which to warm the bed on cold nights.

-Tin lunch pail – of the kind most children took to school
+Tin lunch pail – of the kind most children took to school.
+William's wife Viola Maude White Roedde worked as a school teacher for a time.

 Return to the landing and turn left